Nederlandse Omroep Stichting

-The foundation's remit derives from the Dutch Media Act 2008, which stipulates that the NOS produce regular and frequent programming of a public service nature, including, notably, a full and impartial news service and coverage of parliamentary procedures and debates, as well as reporting on sporting and other national events.
-The NOS also acts as technical co-ordinator for the Dutch public broadcasting system as a whole.
-In the event of emergencies and/or the breaking of a major news story, it can assume control of the public networks in order to provide co-ordinated coverage of events in co-operation with the other members of the systems.
+The foundation's remit derives from the Dutch Media Act 2008, which stipulates that NOS produce regular and frequent programming of a public service nature, including, notably, a full and impartial news service and coverage of parliamentary procedures and debates, as well as reporting on sporting and other national events.
+NOS also acts as a technical coordinator for the Dutch public broadcasting system as a whole.
+In the event of emergencies and/or the breaking of a major news story, it can assume control of the public networks to provide coordinated coverage of events in cooperation with the other members of the system.